codyngpriest/alx-system_engineering-devops/0x02-shell_redirections/README.md

 24. A gif is worth ten thousand words
 => This script lists all the files with a .gif extension in the current directory and all its sub-directories.
+25. Acrostic
+=> This script decodes acrostic that use that use the first letter of each line.